-- Clean transportation (such as electric, hybrid, public, rail, non-motorized, multi-modal transportation, infrastructure for clean energy vehicles and reduction of harmful emissions); - Sustainable water and wastewater management (including sustainable infrastructure for clean and/or drinking water, wastewater treatment, sustainable urban drainage systems and river training and other forms of flooding mitigation); - Climate change adaptation (including information support systems, such as climate observation and early warning systems); - Eco-efficient and/or circular economy adapted products, production technologies and processes (such as development and introduction of environmentally sustainable products, with an eco-label or environmental certification, resource-efficient packaging and distribution); - Green buildings which meet regional, national or internationally recognized standards or certifications.
+- Clean transportation (such as electric, hybrid, public, rail, non-motorized, multi-modal transportation, infrastructure for clean energy vehicles and reduction of harmful emissions); - Sustainable water and wastewater management (including sustainable infrastructure for clean or drinking water, wastewater treatment, sustainable urban drainage systems and river training and other forms of flooding mitigation); - Climate change adaptation (including efforts to make infrastructure more resilient to impacts of climate change, as well as information support systems, such as climate observation and early warning systems); - Circular economy adapted products, production technologies and processes (such as the design and introduction of reusable, recyclable and refurbished materials, components and products, circular tools and services); or certified ecoefficient products. - Green buildings that meet regional, national or internationally recognized standards or certifications for environmental performance.